jackel119/DoCSocQuestionnaireResults2017/README.md

 Test:
 ![Alt Text](./GaussianDistribution.png "Look at this sexy bell curve")

 This was a surprisingly good result - I mean, look at those sexy curves on that almost-Gaussian-Distribution!
 This was something we were initially somewhat concerned with, as we've previously heard complaints (from both sides) before.
-However, it looks like our concerns were unfounded, afterall.
+However, it looks like our concerns were unfounded......

+On a more serious note, we'll continue to work hard to bring you a large range of both social and academic events this upcoming year, so stay tuned!

 ## Your Favourite Events (and why)

 __Bar Nights__ were by far the most popular events - with over 80 responses mentioning either a specific bar night or all of them collectively.
 This was a *shocking* revelation to us as we would never have expected that large quantities of free alcohol could be so incredibly popular amongst university students.
 We're glad that DoCSoc's bar nights have gained the popularity and legendary reputation that they have; in fact the College Union has now asked us to switch our venue to Metric due to the large volumes of people who attend.
 Our commitment to getting you alcohol will not waver, and you can expect the very same high quality bar nights this year!

 **ICHack** was by far the most expensive event and took months of preparation from the committee, and it's good to see that our hard work has been appreciated with the hackathon being voted to 2nd place.
-Our ambitions were very high this year, going from a measly 150 attendees in the previous ICHack to a staggering 335!
+Our ambitions were very high this year, going from a measly 150 attendees in the previous ICHack to a staggering 335, so we're _really_ happy that you guys enjoyed it as much as the committee almost died organizing.

 _"It was organised extremely well and was really fun"_